 The report is based on global research and also draws on the 2018 CA ANZ Trust Survey, which examined public perceptions regarding the trustworthiness of accountants.
-The survey was conducted for CA ANZ by Research Now Group, Inc and Survey Sampling International, LLC, and asked people to rate their trust in 16 different professions/sectors.
+The survey was conducted for CA ANZ by global market research firm Dynata, and asked people to rate their trust in 16 different professions/sectors.

 Accountants were the fifth most trusted profession on the list, with 75% of respondents seeing them as trustworthy.

 “Accountants were the fifth most trusted profession on the list, with 75% of respondents seeing them as trustworthy.”

 Medical doctors were the most highly trusted group on the list, with a rating of 90%.
 Engineers, teachers and the police also scored a higher trust rating than accountants.
 However, accountants were more trusted than lawyers, banks, technology companies, government and directors.